MojoliciousDotIO/mojolicious.io/blog/2018/12/07/compound-selectors/index.markdown

 ---
 When people tell me that I can't (they mean shouldn't) parse HTML with a regex, I say "hold my beer".
 It isn't a matter of skill or attitude so much as convenience.
 Doing it the right way was not always so easy (I remember HTML 0.9 being a big deal).
 Lately, though, I've been using [Mojo::DOM](https://mojolicious.org/perldoc/Mojo/DOM) to do it for me.
 It's easier than the old, expedient way.
 ---
-The trick was always to isolate the intere    thinsting HTML.
+The trick was always to isolate the interesting HTML.
 I could do that excising all of the data around the interesting parts:

 	my $html = ...;
 	$html =~ s/.*?<table class="foo".*?>//;